wp-plugins/sem-external-links/readme.txt

 Under Settings / External Links, you can configure the plugin to:

-- Process all outgoing links, rather than only those within your entries' content.
+- Process all outgoing links, rather than only those within your entries' content and text widgets.
 - Add an external link icon to outgoing links.
 You can use a class="no_icon" attribute on links to override this.
+- Add rel=nofollow to the links.
+You can use a rel="follow" attribute on links to override this.
 - Open outgoing links in new windows.
 Note that this can damage your visitor's trust towards your site in that they can think your site used a pop-under.
-- Add rel=nofollow to the links.
-You can use a rel="follow" attribute on links to override this.

 = Help Me! =